""

 The staff opportunities are listed whenever they are available.

-Further information can be found on the Aurora website.
+Further information and application forms can be found on the Aurora website.

 This winter, UI staff and students can partake in an online cycle of workshops, training events, and open seminars designed to foster awareness, skills, and discussion on the practical implementation of Open Science and Citizen Science across Aurora universities.